chris-straka/weibuddies/LEARNING.md

 My skaffold file is massive because I repeat myself for both profiles (dev and production).
 I think I need to check out how to pass environment variables to the same profile so I can keep things dry.
 I'm not sure how I want to do that, I think I might have to use kustomize to do something like that or maybe there's something I can do natively within skaffold.

-## I'm starting to like Jest & Superagent over things like postman
+## Jest stuff

+I think I like using Jest over things like Postman when testing out an API.
+I'm also realizing, that the way I structure my application has a big effect on how I structure my tests.
+Everytime I optimized my code for tests, I usually ended up with code that has less coupling.